-There were no restrictions on titles and items of property and equipment as of December 31, 2014 and 2013.
+There were no restrictions on titles and items of property and equipment as of December 31, 2014.

-Fully depreciated property and equipment still in use in the Group's operations amounted to P146.3 million and P139.0 million as of December 31, 2014 and 2013, respectively.
+Fully depreciated property and equipment still in use in the Group's operations amounted to P146.3 million as of December 31, 2014.